A Solid Pre-Shot Routine Is A Must for Reliable Consistent Pool.

-The PSR is unique to each player but each routine will contains certain important actions and triggers which I will be going though.
+The PSR is unique to each player but each routine will contains certain important actions and triggers which I will be going through.

-It is a good exercise to watch the actions of professional players in any sport.
+It is a good exercise to watch the pre-shot routines players in any sport.

 Players need to separate their conscious thinking process from the sub-conscious execution phase.